Who can take your classes?

 Is it True That I Can Contact the Instructor by WebCam?

-Yes, for an additional cost, students can Skype, FaceTime or Phone (If you have free long distance to Canada) the instructor for private consultations.
+Yes, for an additional cost, students can Skype, FaceTime, Google Hangout or Phone (If you have free long distance to Canada) the instructor for private consultations.
 Find out what the process really looks like, questions about puppy selection or training, submit video clips of training and get personal feedback, develop an overall training plan, problem solve challenging behaviors, connect with a positive trainer, figuring out which tasks to train etc.

 Why Are the Costs of Your Classes so Low?